Skip to main content

 VerdictValidMeaning

-VALID✅ trueSignature valid, issuer trusted, not revoked
+VALID✅ trueSignature valid, issuer trusted, not revoked or superseded

 REVOKED❌ falseWas valid but has been revoked by issuer